Scandinavia trip planning: which country should you go to?

 Why Denmark?

 I don’t have any children of my own, but I was told that Denmark is a great place to go with your family.
 There are numerous amusement parks, many holiday homes and everywhere there are good facilities for kids.
 In addition, it is not too far from the Netherlands.
 Copenhagen is perfect for a city trip, although it is a relatively expensive city compared to other Scandinavian cities.
+I really enjoyed the vibe in Copenhagen though and would definitely think of it as one of my favorite cities in Scandinavia.

 My favorites